StanislavRudenkoko/HTTP-HACKS-2025/README.md

 3. Run ``pip install -r requirements.txt``` and wait for the installer to finish
 4. To start the server, run ``flask run`` in the terminal

+**NOTE - When running your Flask and SQL servers, it is recommended to use port forwarding or a service like [ngrok](https://dashboard.ngrok.com/get-started/setup) to allow data to be sent across different networks.**

 ---

 ### 🗑️ Step 2: Setting Up the Trash Bin